bay73/generic-ai/README.md

 ### Additional generation parameters

 Some AI providers have additional settings which can be adjusted.
-To use this you need to request client of specific class:
+To use this you need to request client of a specific class:
 ```kotlin
 fun getResponseWithSpecificParameters() {
     // Create a client for specified AI provider.